fisothemes/TwinCAT-Dynamic-String-Kit/README.md

 # TwinCAT Dynamic String Kit

 A library that provides tools for working with dynamic strings in TwinCAT.
 It includes a comprehensive string builder with string enumeration and a read-only string builder adapter.
-Additionally, there are several C-style string functions, such as `strstr(...)`, `strlcpy(...)`, `isspace(...)`, and more.
+Additionally, there are several C-style string functions, such as `isdigit(...)`, `strstr(...)`, `strlcpy(...)`, `isspace(...)`, and more.
 There are also functions for converting `ANY` to `STRING` and `STRING` to `ANY`.

 # Examples